Binary Options 2.0

 - Long-run mathematical expectation is all that matters

-- How much should you pay for a call option
+- At what price you should buy a call option

-- How much should you pay for a put option
+- At what price you should buy a put option

 - Can the trade still be placed?